We found the best tire chains for snow to help improve your traction control when the roads and weather demand it.

 The ratcheting system on these chains automatically tightens them to your tires when you start to drive.
-All you need to do is connect the internal cables and exterior tighteners, double-check that you did so correctly, and hit the road.
+In general, simply connect the internal cables and exterior tighteners, double-check the fasteners, and hit the road.

 The durability of the Peerless Auto-Trac chains is also worth noting.
 The manganese alloy steel construction promotes overall strength and lifespan.

-With the added strength provided by the steel alloy material, the chains themselves can be narrower and lighter than comparable models.
-In turn, this construction style increases its grip on the tires and creates more surface area for increased traction on the road.
+With the added strength provided by the steel alloy material, the chains can be narrower and lighter than comparable models.
+In turn, this construction style increases the tires’ grip and creates more surface area for increased traction on the road.